-- 1) Using Adobe Illustrator, create a logo design.
-The logo should include a geometric form, either abstract or representational, and one or more words.
-The logo should be for you, in which case the image should have something to do with you, or for a company of some sort, in which case the image should relate concretely or abstractly with that company (for instance, for a tire company, the image could be a tire or tire tread or of motion), or for your character.
-Make four very different sketches, and then execute the one that works the best. - 2) Using Illustrator and Photoshop, create an 8.25 in x 10.875 in ad using your logo.
+- 1) Using Adobe Illustrator, create a logo design based on an animal.
+Name the company the logo is based on and use that word or words as part of the logo. - 2) Using Illustrator and Photoshop, create an 8.25 inch x 10.875 inch ad using your logo.
 The ad should include a large photo, a headline, some body copy explaining you or the company or your character, your logo, and contact information.
 (All of this can be made up.)